Making an import supplementary declaration

 You can submit your declaration electronically to HMRC.

-Your declaration will need to include:
+Your declaration will need to include the:

 You also need to give the: